unrelativity · framework

 Selfhood is not a psychological concept.
 It does not name personality, individuality, or the egoic self in charge of ordinary experience.
 It names the ontological singularity of Is — the fact that Is embraces all there “is” as the one Self: unrepeatable, non-composite, undivided.

-In the human as a being, selfhood names the conceptual “as such” dimension prior to all formulations by relative identities through attachment and bondings — prior to nationality, religion, gender, and history.
-As Mevlana expressed it: the human being is not merely a drop in the ocean — the human being is simultaneously the ocean in the drop.
+In the human as a being, selfhood names the conceptual “as such” dimension prior to all formulations by relative identities through attachment and bonding — nationality, religion, gender, and history.
+As Mevlana expressed: the human being is not merely a drop in the ocean — the human being is simultaneously the ocean in the drop.
 The drop’s selfhood is ontologically equivalent to the Ocean’s Selfhood.

 “There is Self [Me] within me, deeper than myself [me].” — Yunus Emre

 Selfhood is the Now.
-Selfhood is not the changing position in time.
-It is the living Now — the present instance of be-ing at which the unrelative and the temporal mutually touch without either being consumed by it, yet inseparable and undual.
+Selfhood is not the changing moment in time.
+It is the living immediate Now — the present instance of be-ing when the unrelative and the temporal mutually touch without either being consumed in otherness, yet inseparable and undual (as in perfect Tango dancing).

 Suchness of Selfhood — Kendiliği

 This is the most intimate of all knowing — and the most easily overlooked.
+As a concept it attempts to verbalize reality devoid of context and no-other-ness.
+Concurrently, no dependence since all power and will is intrinsic to own solitary self.
 It cannot be negated, deferred, or transferred.
-If one tried to point even with a word, that pointer is without exception already within — hence will realize the pointer is self-pointing.
+The meaning is pure in the sense that “oneness” demands one-of-a-kind Presence with all presences mutually included — without contemplating any external, even one “atom.”
+Such “suchness” cannot be a reference to another, save own Selfhood.
+If one tried to point even with a word, that pointer is without exception already within, hence will realize the pointer is self-pointing.
 One can also comment: the pointer is the pointed to.

 Own-ed Belonging — Aidiyet